How Law Firms Can Combat IT and Cybersecurity Challenges

 Now the fundamental issue I will once again highlight is the basics are not being done right, so what’s the solution?

-Well, let’s get the basics right by maintaining a solid cybersecurity hygiene of the environment and we will discuss throughout this panel some of the key recommendations and strategies to really deal with those areas, but for now, I’m going to let Carlo walk you through the Panama Papers case study at a very high level to discuss what really went wrong, how the whole incident could have been avoided.
+Well, let’s get the basics right by maintaining a solid cyber hygiene of the environment and we will discuss throughout this panel some of the key recommendations and strategies to really deal with those areas, but for now, I’m going to let Carlo walk you through the Panama Papers case study at a very high level to discuss what really went wrong, how the whole incident could have been avoided.

 We will then also discuss how security hygiene plays a crucial role in then reducing cyber security related risks so over to you Carlo.